pgdouyon/vim-firebolt/README.md

 ========

 FirebolT provides enhanced f/t motions for Vim, replacing the defaults with a 2-character inline search.
-In addition FirebolT provides a one-character search inline search motion specifically for jumping to parentheses, brackets, braces, and angle brackets.
+In addition FirebolT provides a one-character inline search motion specifically for jumping to parentheses, brackets, braces, and angle brackets.

 Usage
 -----

-By default FirebolT overwrites f,F,t,T,; and , to provide the 2-character search and reverse.
+By default FirebolT overwrites the set of characters {ftFT;,} to provide the 2-character search and reverse.
 To use different mappings copy the following line into your vimrc:
 `let g:firebolt_no_mappings = 1`

-Custom mappings can be specified by remapping the corresponding `<Plug>Firebolt_*` map where the '\*' corresponds to one of {fFtT;,}.
+Custom mappings can be specified by remapping the corresponding `<Plug>Firebolt_*` map where the '\*' corresponds to one of {ftFT;,}.

 Firebolt also provides functionality to jump to parentheses, brackets, braces, or angle brackets using the `gl` or `gL` mappings for forward/backward jumps respectively.
-These mappings uses the same one-char alias as [surround.vim][] to determine the character to jump to.
+These mappings use the same one-char alias as [surround.vim][] to determine the character to jump to:

 | Input | Target |
 | ----- | ------ |